 For the balance, align the boards with the tongues facing out on the edge of the chalk line and fasten.
 Yes, they will move unless you place some temporary scrap backer boards behind it.
 Use as many pieces as you like, attach to the subfloor every twelve inches (just a number) or so with tongue and groove engaged.
 Grab that nail gun and shoot three or four directly into the scrap pieces.

 You could just as easily use some decking screws to attach the scraps, but they generally do not go in well without (they split) pre-drilling through the hardwood.
 Once completed you now have enough support that will prevent the new row from moving off the chalk line when stapling.

 Slip Tongues, Splines

 Most installers don't do backfill areas until the rest of the forward layout is installed.
 It's your option, complete or just finish off the fill in area.
 Now that we have that row installed with the groove facing the backfill area we need the use of a spline, or as some call a slip tongue.
-A slip tongue (shown in red) is a strip that will be inserted into the groove facing the backfill area.
+A slip tongue (shown in black) is a strip that will be inserted into the groove facing the backfill area.
 It essentially becomes a new tongue and is glued and stapled into place as shown in the pictures below.

 Splines can be purchased, but can be hard to find.
 Some installers simply make their own slip tongues with the use of a table saw on site with the same material.
 If you're considering such, it's important they fit snug and not loose.
 Otherwise they will allow the two boards connected to rub against one another causing squeaks.

 Finishing is just as easy as the rest of the installation.
 Simply rack out some boards, while grabbing those straighter ones that will go against the wall where the stapler cannot reach (discussed on previous page).